pythonfoo/bellClient/README.md

 I had an remote controlled door bell with far to less range.
 But it could reach the basement, where the main network infrastructure is located.
-So instead of making/buying any kind of radio transmitter, I used what i had (an really cheap remote door bell).
+So instead of making/buying any kind of radio transmitter, I used what I had (an really cheap remote door bell).
 I grabed one of the blinking LEDs and conected it with an Opto-isolator to the Pi.
 When the light fires up, I get the signal, using **wget** to "grab" an prepared webpage on the other Pi (with Apache) on my destination and playing now how I think a door bell should sound like ;)